manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

-### How Elizabeth is an exception from the women in her times
+### Elizabeth is an exception from the women in her times
+1.